To London by train

 Advance Passenger Information UK

 From 2 April 2024, the UK government requires all travellers to the UK to provide additional information (API) before travelling such as passport number and date of birth.
+The Electronic Travel Authorisation (ETA) must also be applied for.

 Read more